Skip to main content

 Sustainable housing

-The responsibility theme “Sustainable housing” includes issues related to environmental aspects: emissions from energy and water consumption and energy consumption in housing, investments in waste management, sustainable development, and comfort and safety aspects of housing.
+This responsibility theme includes issues related to environmental aspects: emissions from energy and water consumption and energy consumption in housing, investments in waste management, sustainable development, and comfort and safety aspects of housing.
 The strategic measure of sustainable housing is the carbon footprint of housing, which is based on the energy consumption of the foundation’s properties and emission-compensated waste management.
 The foundation has stated in the strategy to be carbon neutral in 2029.

 TYS aims for its part to reduce the energy consumption and carbon footprint of housing, and will be carbon neutral by 2029